 Who ventures up to the Yukon Territory in the dead of winter?
 Do you have to be half-baked to visit?
-From my experience on a five day trip to Whitehorse in early March of last year (which I appreciate is hardly the dead of winter) I can tell you with certainty that not only is it an awesome destination but there is a heck of a lot to do.
-Everything listed in this blog can be done as a day trip from Whitehorse.
+From my experience on a five day trip to Whitehorse in early March (which I appreciate is hardly the dead of winter) I can tell you with certainty that not only is it an awesome destination but there is a heck of a lot to do.
+Everything listed in this blog can be done as a day trip from Whitehorse in winter.

-Walk the Millenium Trail
+1. Walk the Millennium Trail

 Get up at a civilized hour, walk over to Baked Café and Bakery, and grab a coffee and one of their delicious homemade baked goods.
 Then head for the trail beside the Yukon River and walk south, past the SS Klondike Historical Site, around the bulge in the Yukon River and hook up with the 5 km Millennium Trail.

-For a trip that feels light-years removed from civilization sign up to do a flightseeing trip with Rocking Star Adventuresover Kluane National Park.
+For a trip that feels light-years removed from civilization, sign up to do a flightseeing trip with Rocking Star Adventuresover Kluane National Park.
 You can easily do it as a day trip from Whitehorse.
 Start the adventure with a scenic 150 kilometre drive to Haines Junction.

 Once you’re up in the air you’ll be awestruck by the size, beauty and emptiness of the park.
 If you sign on for the 90 minute flight, not only will you see Mount Logan, the highest peak in Canada, but another 16 of Canada’s highest 20 peaks and some of the most impressive glaciers on the planet.

 Dogsledding is exhilarating when you’re the one in charge of the sled.
 It’s even more fun if you can spend the whole day with the dogs.
 And it’s off the charts amazing when you realize you’re covering some of the same territory that is used in the Yukon Quest – a dogsledding race that’s actually tougher than the Iditarod in Alaska.

 You’ll see woodland caribou, wood bison, Arctic fox, wood bison and Thinhorn sheep (a species of Dall sheep) to name a few.
 Snowy owls are also on the property.
 Experience the preserve on foot, walking either a 2.5 or 5.0 kilometre trail or via a narrated 75-90 minute bus tour.

-Our group got lucky with the lights making an appearance around 1:30 AM for about an hour.
+Our group got lucky with the Northern Lights making an appearance around 1:30 AM for about an hour.
 Time melts as you get lost in the magic of a dancing sky.
 There is nothing else like it on earth – and the area near Whitehorse is one of the most accessible for dark night skies.

-Go snowmobiling on Lake Laberge
+6. Go snowmobiling on Lake Laberge

 And finally finish the day beside a bonfire at the beautiful Fox Bay Retreat.
 Who knew snowmobiling could be so much fun?
 Geared up like the Michelin man in a snowmobile suit, helmet and warm mitts and boots, you’d be surprised how easy it is to comfortably spend a whole day outside.

-Soak in the Takhini Hot Pools
+7. Soak in the Eclipse Nordic Hot Springs

 There is nothing that takes the chill out of your bones like a soak in a steaming hot pool.
-Locals and visitors alike enjoy easing their bodies into water at the Takhini Hot Pools that is anywhere from 36 – 42 °C. These hot pools are only for those of you who are 19 years or older BUT there is a new family hot springs pool in the works.
+Locals and visitors alike enjoy easing their bodies into water at the Eclipse Nordic Hot Springs that is anywhere from 36 – 42 °C. These hot pools are only for those of you who are 19 years or older BUT there is a new family hot springs pool in the works.
 You must reserve online as walk-ins are nor permitted.

 Come here for rest and relaxation, great food and the chance to explore the area on snowshoes (which the inn provides).
 You may even get lucky and see the Northern Lights from the comfort of your cabin.

-Visit the Yukon Beringia Interpretive Centre
+9. Visit the Yukon Beringia Interpretive Centre

 On a previous visit I spent a few hours with my husband in the Yukon Beringia Interpretive Centre, just minutes away from the airport and a great last stop on any trip.
 I would recommend it to all visitors.
-(As an aside the washrooms here are the best in the north!)
+As an aside the washrooms here are the best in the north!

 Beringia was the land bridge that connected Siberia to the Yukon.
 There were no glaciers or forests – but a landscape of plains called the mammoth steppe.
 An eclectic assortment of animals lived here – from the giant beaver pictured below to giant short-faced bears, American lions, woolly mammoths and North American’s first humans.